 Insert a piece of plastic between the cover and the page block to keep errant glue from fusing the book together.

 Close the book and weight it down.
 This time, it only has to dry for a few hours.

-Since the sides and corners are hidden under the endpaper, you have to explore a bit to find the first side.
+Since the sides and corners of the cavity are hidden under the endpaper, you have to explore a bit to find the first side.

-Once you've found that corner, you can start there to cut out the next side.
+Now that you've found a corner, you can start there to cut out the next side.
 Repeat this process around the cavity.

-Clean up the corners with an X-Acto knife.
+Clean up the edges and corners with an X-Acto knife, if necessary.
 Do a final inspection to make sure the entire book looks good.